UPDATE 1-Royalty drops hostile bid for Ireland's Elan

 By Padraic Halpin

-Royalty on Tuesday withdrew its appeal of a ruling by Ireland's regulator on take-overs, meaning the offer automatically lapses and bringing an end to a bitter, four-month battle that involved court hearings, injunctions and a war of words between the two sides.
+Royalty on Tuesday withdrew its appeal against a ruling by Ireland's regulator on takeovers, meaning the offer automatically lapses and bringing an end to a bitter, four-month battle that involved court hearings, injunctions and a war of words between the two sides.

 The end of that saga heralds a new takeover battle for Elan, which has invited bids and has interest from "more than one interested party," according to a source familiar with the situation.